genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 ## Use Case Example for Data Consumer: Retrieve study metadata

 For this particular example, the API endpoints to retrieve study metadata are displayed and tested.
-Follow the instructions to retrieve only study metadata, endpoint `/api/v1/as-user/studies`:
+Follow the instructions to retrieve only study metadata, endpoint `GET /api/v1/as-user/studies`:

 ### Search for the Endpoint